Seinfeld season 2: Reception

 The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 17 critic reviews.
 The website's critics consensus reads, "Seinfeld's comedic voice gets more confident in this much-improved second season, which better utilizes its supporting players to uproarious effect."

 The start of season two received poor ratings, prompting NBC to put the show on hiatus for two months.
-When the series returned in its original timeslot behind Cheers, its high ratings and increasing popularity led NBC to order the full season.
+When the series returned in its original time slot behind Cheers, its high ratings and increasing popularity led NBC to order the full season.
 Seinfeld kept a large number of Cheers' viewers; the episode "The Apartment" was watched in 15.7 million American homes, while the Cheers episode that preceded it was watched by 20.5 million American homes.
 Ratings for the show remained high, eventually leading to a third season pickup.
 Season two received three Emmy Award nominations; series co-creator Larry David and Seinfeld were nominated in the category "Outstanding Writing in a Comedy Series" for writing the episode "The Pony Remark".
 Cherones was nominated for "Outstanding Directing in a Comedy Series" for directing "The Pony Remark".
 David was also nominated for the award for writing "The Deal".
 Although the show did not win an Emmy, Seinfeld was praised for co-hosting the Emmy telecast.